-Chimichangas, deep-fried burritos popular in Tex-Mex cuisine, are seriously delicious, but usually dripping in grease and loaded with calories.
-These lighter chicken, green chile, and pepper Jack cheese Chimichangas are a much healthier twist on the classic.
+Chicken Chimichangas, deep-fried burritos popular in Tex-Mex cuisine, are seriously delicious.
+Made in the Air fryer or oven for a much healthier twist on the classic.

 I’m excited to share a recipe from The Skinnytaste Air Fryer Cookbook: The 75 Best Healthy Recipes for Your Air Fryer to give you a sneak peak of what’s inside!